mbonell/openstack-sdks-dockerfiles/shade/README.md

 Shade
 ==========

-This build a development environment to work with the OpenStack Shade SDK: http://docs.openstack.org/infra/shade/
+This build a development environment to work with the OpenStack Python SDK: Shade http://docs.openstack.org/infra/shade/

 Build
 -----